build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

         }
 ```

-Check "[Integrating Amazon Cognito authentication and authorization with web and mobile apps" guide](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-integrate-apps.html) and can invoke API operations for users authentication and authorization.
+Check ["Integrating Amazon Cognito authentication and authorization with web and mobile apps" guide][def] and can invoke API operations for users authentication and authorization.

 > This permissions can be customized here: [IAM Role Code](https://github.com/elizabethfuentes12/building-a-gen-ai-personal-assistant/blob/main/reactjs-gen-ai-apps/amplify/backend/awscloudformation/override.ts)